DongHaoHan/TMTT/README.md

 # 1.Introduction
 This repository contains the implementation code for the paper titled "Reactive Near-Field Reconstruction via Rayleigh–Sommerfeld Integral: Ill-Conditioning Analysis and Regularization"
 # 2.Usage Instructions
-1) Execute 'Data generation.py' in the Data Generation directory.
-Transfer the generated data file (Data.h5) to both the JHFE-Net Training and Validation directories.
-2) Run 'JHFE-Net training.py' in the JHFE-Net Training directory.
-Move the trained model file (Trained JHFE-Net.pth) to the Validation directory.
-3) Execute the following scripts to produce the results:
-'Testing set.py'
-'Patch antennas array.py'.
+1) Run the `Main.m` script in the four respective directories to reproduce the simulation examples presented in the article.
+2) Run the `Condition_number_validation.m` script within the 'Patch-Antenna Array' and 'Two Microstrip Lines' directories to reproduce the condition number comparison results.
 # 3.Notes
-The measured data used for experimental validation is not included in this repository.
+Please note that the measured data used for the experimental validations is not included in this repository
 # 4.Maintainers
 This project is owned and managed by Dong-Hao Han and Xing-Chang Wei from Zhejiang University, China.